LazerGerraldo/MicroscopeGUI-JanSci/readme.md

 Internal axis information is stored to ensure that motors are not burnt out while operating.

 ### Future Update
+Make sure the baud rate and port selectors are available and working

 In a upcoming update it would be handy to have a program that programs motor controllers when specified a port and motor axis to program.

 ## File Descriptions and Explanations